Come Visit Us !

 In June of 2023 we opened a music venue/bar on the JuneBug property called "The Creek Lounge."
 We had been talking about doing it for years.
 Our intention was to design the ultimate outdoor music venue for locals.

 Outdoor music venues in the area were basically a field or a gravel lot with a stage in front.
-Concert attendees stand shoulder to shoulder for 2 hours or more in the hot sun (or rain) and then fight the crowds to get a beer during intermission.
+Concert attendees would stand shoulder to shoulder for 2 hours or more in the hot sun (or rain) and then fight the crowds to get a beer during intermission.
 That is the proven model to maximize revenue.

-Last year, Tyler Ramsey (local favorite and former lead guitarist from the Band of Horses) was playing on stage at the Creek Lounge.
+A while back, Tyler Ramsey (local favorite and former lead guitarist from the Band of Horses) was playing on stage at the Creek Lounge.
 In between songs he said, “I didn’t know what to expect when I was booked out here but….
 I think this is my new favorite music venue!”
 Charlene and I were sitting separately in the crowd.
 Our eyes met and we both smiled.
 It was surreal.
 We had traveled all over to see Band of Horses in years past and specifically loved listening to Tyler.
 After the show, he stayed overnight with his son in one of our restored campers and then came up to the house the next day for coffee.
 Do we really get to do this for a living?

 Even when we are not having live music at the Creek Lounge, people love it.
 Sunday afternoon mimosas and crêpes are probably the favorite.
 Guests hang out by the flower field or in the creek and relax with their families with some chill music emanating from the speakers.
-It’s a completely different outdoor bar experience too!
+It’s a completely different outdoor bar experience.

 Major lessons learned